Kuiter/vegs-repo/README.md

 npm install
 ```

 This will install all necessary dependencies to run the applications.
-After this you might want to update the dependencies, and audit-fix any critical security issues by running the following commands (see listing \ref{it:npm_set}).
+After this you might want to update the dependencies, and audit-fix any critical security issues by running the following commands.
 With this the dependencies are updated and any security issues are fixed, when they have known fixes.

 ```
 npm update